pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 * What is that goal, need or desire?
 * What is the series of events, in chronological order?

-Discuss this with your group, and on your paper, write down whatever
+Discuss this with your group, and on your paper, write down whatever comes to mind.

+NOTE: Try to keep your description VERY HIGH LEVEL, avoiding specific implementation details.

+* Good:  User selects a beverage from among several choices
+* Too much detail: User clicks on a drop down menu; each beverage has an image which  flashes with an animation as you hover over it, etc. etc.

+You don't have to do this "perfectly" the first time.
+You may need to first get it all out as "brain dump" that contains too much detail, and then move to a higher level.
+But get to the higher level as soon as you can.

 3.